PlaidWeb/publ-site/content/blog/20191204 webmention.js npm v0.1.0.md

 Thanks to [André Jaenisch](https://github.com/Ryuno-Ki) for his incredibly generous help in getting this set up!

 And, if you run into any trouble (or have any suggestions for improvement), please [open an issue](https://github.com/PlaidWeb/webmention.js/issues).

+(Full disclosure: I have even more of no idea what I'm doing than usual.)